eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-multi-machine.md

 This URL can be used to open Che server's dashboard.
 It is where you manage your projects and workspaces.

 # 2. Create Workspace
-Click the "Dasboard" menu item in the dashboard.
+Click the "Dashboard" menu item in the dashboard.
 Click the "New Workspace" button if there are existing workspaces or make sure "Select Source" category is set to "New from blank, template, or sample project" if one or more workspace exists.

 ![che-multimachine-tutorial3.jpg]({{base}}{{site.links["che-multimachine-tutorial3.jpg"]}})